godotengine/godot-docs/classes/class_editorresourcepreview.rst

 Description
 -----------

-This node is used to generate previews for resources of files.
+This node is used to generate previews for resources or files.

 \ **Note:** This class shouldn't be instantiated directly.
 Instead, access the singleton using :ref:`EditorInterface.get_resource_previewer<class_EditorInterface_method_get_resource_previewer>`.